The Fiery World of Chili Peppers: Health Benefits, Nutrition, and Uses

 - Cardiovascular Protection: Capsaicin helps reduce inflammation and decrease heart disease risk through its interaction with TRPV1 receptors.

-Green vs. Red Chilli Nutritional Differences
+Green vs. Red Chili: Nutritional Differences

 Nutrient | Green Chillies | Red Chillies |